ibm-cloud-docs/cloud-infrastructure/p-p-migration-bare-metal.md

 {:important: .important}
 {:note: .note}

-# IBM classic bare metal to bare metal migration overview
+# IBM Cloud classic bare metal to bare metal migration overview
 {: #p-p-migration-bare-metal-overview}

-RackWare’s RMM solution simplifies the overall migration process of moving the operating system, applications, and data from one bare metal server to another in the IBM cloud classic environment.
+RackWare’s RMM solution simplifies the overall migration process of moving the operating system, applications, and data from one bare metal server to another in the {{site.data.keyword.cloud}} classic environment.
 The migration can occur either over the public or private interface of the compute resource.
 The only requirement is that RMM must be able to access both source and target server over SSH.

 ## Objective
 {: #p-p-migration-bare-metal-objective}

-- Prepare the source and target devices
+- Prepare the source and target servers
 - Learn what is needed for the supported network topology
 - Learn how to use the RackWare RMM solution